Calling all trailblazer teachers!

 Why: Many children are great at using technology.
 However, most have no idea how and why technology works.
-Introducing computer science, technological literacy and computational thinking in school is critical to prepare them for a world of constant and rapid technological development and future study and work opportunities.
+Introducing computer science, technological literacy and computational thinking in school is critical to prepare them for a world of constant and rapid automation and technological development and for future study and work opportunities.

 Participating teachers must commit to:

 1) attending all five training sessions at OBA;

 2) teaching the five computer science lessons they learn during the program in their classrooms and;

 3) sharing feedback and ideas with the group.